I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 / Pessimism

-Kt: Passionate, determined, energetic, travel, putting ideas into action, needs to control and conserve his energy
+Knight: Passionate, determined, energetic, travel, putting ideas into action, need to conserve energy

 / Restless, scattered or misdirected energy, a temper, over confident, insanity